-- Switch positions.
-If you experience sharp pain during thrusting, the penis may be striking your cervix or stressing the pelvic floor muscles, causing aching or cramping pain.
-Changing positions may help.
-You can try being on top of your partner during sex.
-Women usually have more control in this position, so you may be able to regulate penetration to a depth that feels good to you.
+- Change positions.
+If you have sharp pain during thrusting, try different positions, such as being on top.
+In this position, you might be able to regulate penetration to a depth that feels good to you.

 - Communicate.
 Talk about what feels good and what doesn't.
 If you need your partner to go slow, say so.

 - Don't rush.
 Longer foreplay can help stimulate your natural lubrication.
-And you may reduce pain by delaying penetration until you feel fully aroused.
+You might reduce pain by delaying penetration until you feel fully aroused.